muratk5n/thirdwave/en/README.md

 ---

+<iframe width="340" src="https://www.youtube.com/embed/fQV6LtGcrXw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 Shitlib libsplaining can get tiresome.
 Some of these ppl are more cultish than even the most ardent religious followers.

 "@davies_will